 One spouse must prove that at least one “ground” exists before the court will grant a divorce.
 There are three grounds for divorce:

-• Irreconcilable Differences – You believe, or your spouse believes, that your marriage should end for reasons that cannot be resolve.
+- Irreconcilable Differences – You believe, or your spouse believes, that your marriage should end for reasons that cannot be resolved.

 How does alimony (spousal support) work?